Table Of Contents

 How does uqudo facilitate your KYC process?

 At uqudo, we offer an AI-powered trusted Identity as a Service.
-Being the region’s finest KYC service providers, we enable seamless incorporation of essential onboarding functions whilst aiming to eradicate identity fraud by providing the addition of an identity layer.
+Being the region’s finest KYC service providers, we enable the seamless incorporation of essential onboarding functions whilst aiming to eradicate identity fraud by providing the addition of an identity layer.
 With every country having specific KYC, AML, and CDD requirements, uqudo has an evolving identity management system that can be customized according to the client’s requirements.

 Our KYC process involves the following steps: